 In August 2015, a California federal court granted Weil’s motion for summary judgment on behalf of CBS Interactive Inc. (CBSI) in another landmark right of publicity case (Lightbourne) that dismissed all of plaintiff’s claims.
 The plaintiff in this action alleged that CBSI had used student-athletes’ names, images, and likenesses, without their consent, in connection with its provision of services to NCAA member institutions’ sale of photographs of student-athletes through the schools’ official athletic websites.
-The plaintiff had asked for a nationwide class of potentially over a million current and former student-athletes and was seeking hundreds of millions of dollars in minimum statutory damages under California’s right of publicity statute.
-The summary judgment ruling followed the court’s July 30, 2015 denial of the plaintiff’s motion for class certification, in which the Court, among other things, rejected Plaintiff’s attempt to apply California law to a nationwide class in this case, concluding that there were material differences in states’ right of publicity laws, and that other states’ interests in applying their own right of publicity laws outweighed California’s interest.
-The Court also found that the need to then apply various states’ right of publicity laws to class members’ claims also weighed against a finding of predominance.
+The summary judgment ruling followed the court’s July 30, 2015 denial of the plaintiff’s motion for class certification, in which the court, among other things, rejected Plaintiff’s attempt to apply California law to a nationwide class in this case, concluding that there were material differences in states’ right of publicity laws, and that other states’ interests in applying their own right of publicity laws outweighed California’s.

 Weil also successfully represented ESPN in a second and different matter obtaining a near-complete defense jury verdict following trial of more than $150 million in claims brought by Dish Network challenging certain provisions of distribution agreements ESPN had negotiated with Dish and several of Dish’s competitors.